‘We need to do something about your books,’ Chris says, standing in the doorway to the spare room, afraid to step inside. ‘You have too many.’

 She smiles.
 ‘Divorce or injury.
 Remember what happened the last time you were sorting your library?’

-‘That’s not going to happen again,’ I say and just to make sure I empty all the shelves on the existing bookcases before work begins on the new ones.
+‘That’s not going to happen again,’ I say, and just to make sure I empty the existing bookcases before work begins on the new ones.

-They arrive in two huge boxes that are so heavy we struggle to get them upstairs.
+The bookcases arrive in two enormous boxes that we struggle to get upstairs.
 We open them and find hundreds of screws in little bags.

 ‘Are you sure?’